vahdet/insurance-broker-app/README.md

 3. **A less sophisticated token**: Wanting the separate concerns lie on different projects and thinking, at this level, JWT is too much; I decided using a dumber token logic as shown _Token Based Authentication_ section of Miguel Grinberg's blogpost [here](https://blog.miguelgrinberg.com/post/restful-authentication-with-flask).

-## Code Base Privacy
+## Code Base Privacy (Visibilty made public, no more valid)

-Even if this repository is a private one and not available for disttribution.
+Even if this repository is a private one and not available for distribution.
 In order to further guarantee the confidentiality, the owner states that no license is included intentionally so that it has [no public permission](https://choosealicense.com/no-permission/).

 ## References